ebehii/starter-academic/content/authors/admin/_index.md

 # - Researchers
 #- Visitors
 ---

-I am a PhD candidate in economics at Vanderbilt University.
+Welcome to my website!
+I am an Economist at the Federal Reserve Bank of Boston and a Visiting Post-doctoral Fellow at Harvard Business School.
+I will join the Entrepreneurial Management Unit at HBS as an Assistant Professor in July 2022.

 I study inter-firm networks and their impact on economic growth through firm productivity and international trade.

-I will join the Federal Reserve Bank of Boston as a Research Economist in July 2021, and the Entrepreneurial Management Unit at Harvard Business School as an Assistant Professor in July 2022.

 [Job Market Paper](/files/Iyoha_JMP_WP_latest.pdf)

 Fields of Specialization: Industrial Organization, International Trade, Applied Econometrics